-The summer months are the most popular time of year on Mackinac, yet you might find that you like spring on the island even more.
+The summer months are the most popular time of year on Mackinac Island, yet you might find that you like spring even more.
 Whether one is better than the other is up to you decide, but Mackinac Island in the spring certainly is unique.

-Here are seven ways it’s different, one way for each week left in the spring:
+Here are seven ways Mackinac Island is different in the spring:

-- Smaller crowds – As relaxing as things are on Mackinac in the summer, the pace is even slower in the spring.
+As relaxing as things are on Mackinac Island in the summer, the pace is even slower in the spring.
 Restaurants and shops are just awakening from their winter slumber, and the ferries that shuttle visitors back and forth to the mainland are just ramping up their services.
-Part of the island’s peak season appeal is the buzz and excitement of the crowds, of course, but you can find a quieter time here in the spring before school lets out for the summer.
+Part of Mackinac Island’s peak season appeal is the buzz and excitement of the crowds, of course, but you can find a quieter time here in the spring before school lets out for the summer.

-- Cooler weather – Sure, there can still be a chill in the air on Mackinac in the spring.
-But the end of April and into May is a special time when the island bursts forth with new life as it sheds its winter coat.
-Even if you’ve been too busy to appreciate the beginnings of spring where you live, you can head to the island and immerse yourself in nature’s annual rebirth.
+Sure, there can still be a chill in the air on Mackinac Island in the spring.
+But the end of April and into May is a special time when Mackinac Island bursts forth with new life as it sheds its winter coat.
+Even if you’ve been too busy to appreciate the beginnings of spring where you live, you can head to Mackinac Island and immerse yourself in nature’s annual rebirth.

-- Special occasions – Summer has its own schedule of holidays that are great for family gatherings, while spring has the mother of all holidays – Mothers’ Day.
-A weekend getaway to Mackinac is the perfect gift.
-Hotels and B&Bs on the island will help you put a bow on it with special packages just for mom.
+Summer has its own schedule of holidays that are great for family gatherings, while spring has the mother of all holidays – Mothers’ Day.
+A weekend getaway to Mackinac Island is the perfect gift.
+Hotels and B&Bs on Mackinac Island will help you put a bow on it with special packages just for mom.

-- Easier to fit it all in – Though some restaurants and attractions are slower to emerge from winter’s hibernation than others, most Mackinac hot spots open for business as spring progresses.
-There will be plenty to do whenever you visit and, in fact, you’ll be able to fit more into your trip since the crowds are smaller and you’ll have your run of the island.
+Though some restaurants and attractions are slower to emerge from winter’s hibernation than others, most Mackinac Island hot spots open for business as spring progresses.
+There will be plenty to do whenever you visit and, in fact, you’ll be able to fit more into your trip since the crowds are smaller and you’ll have your run of Mackinac Island.